 Do service accounts have access to other NetID associated campus services?

 It depends on the service.
-Please review the following document for complete details: Office 365 - Applications that Office 365 service accounts can access using NetID login.
+Please review the following document for complete details: Microsoft 365 - Applications that Microsoft 365 service accounts can access using NetID login.

 Will the new calendaring system handle shared resources?

 Yes.
-Please review the following document for complete details: Office 365 - Getting Started with Resource Accounts.
+Please review the following document for complete details: Microsoft 365 - Getting Started with Resource Accounts.

 I have multiple individual email addresses that I use for my work at the University.
 Will I still be able to use them?
 How will it work?